+44 (0)20 7353 2484 clerks@falcon-chambers.com

 • Selected Cases

-Cornerstone Telecommunications Infrastructure Limited v (1) Ashloch Limited & (2) Ap Wireless II (UK) Limited 2022 UKSC 18 Tricia appeared in the Supreme Court, led by Oliver by Oliver Radley-Gardner, in the first Supreme Court case to consider the provisions of the Telecoms Code.
+• Cornerstone Telecommunications Infrastructure Limited v (1) Ashloch Limited & (2) Ap Wireless II (UK) Limited [2022] UKSC 18: Tricia appeared in the Supreme Court, led by Oliver Radley-Gardner, in the first Supreme Court case to consider the provisions of the Telecoms Code.

-Hope Community Church (Wymondham) v Phelan and others (as Trustees of The Phelan Group Limited Retirement Benefits Scheme) [2020] EWHC 1240 (Ch): Led by Guy Fetherstonhaugh QC, Tricia Hemans acted for the Defendant as the Court considered when the right to enfranchise can be exercised under the little encountered, Places of Worship (Enfranchisement) Act 1920.
-While there are some Upper Tribunal cases dealing with compensation, this is only the second reported case to deal with the question of when the right can be exercised.
-The High Court has now shed some much-needed light on what is required under s.1 of the 1920 Act.
+• Hope Community Church (Wymondham) v Phelan and others (as Trustees of The Phelan Group Limited Retirement Benefits Scheme) [2020] EWHC 1240 (Ch): Tricia Hemans appeared led for the Defendant as the Court considered when the right to enfranchise can be exercised under the little encountered, Places of Worship (Enfranchisement) Act 1920.
+While there are some Upper Tribunal cases dealing with compensation, this is only the second reported case to address the question of when the right can be exercised.
+The High Court shed much-needed light on what is required under s.1 of the 1920 Act.

-Tricia has been involved in numerous mediations as mediation advocate.
-This included legal issues
+Tricia has been involved in numerous mediations as a mediation advocate.
+This has included legal issues concerning:

 • a substantial disrepair claim relating to a residential flat